dabreadman/dsc-firestore-tut/README.md

 Then we can create a new project by clicking `Create a project`.
 ![Create project](https://i.imgur.com/ehfMjj3.jpg)

-Then we can name our project, we named it `Some-Project` here.
+Then we can name our project.
+It is named `Some-Project` here.
 ![Project name](https://i.imgur.com/KikhuzA.jpg)

 We could choose to enable `Google Analytics` (we didn't enable it for this project as this is not outward facing).